tesselo/tesselate/README.md

 A layer can be exported in one line.
 The input is a composite or a scene and a formula to evaluate against the data layer.
 A region also needs to be specified to define over which area to export, and a path to a file that will be newly created or overwritten by the export function.
+The zoom level at which to run the export can be specified with the optional `tilez` argument.
+The default zoom level is `14`.

 The following example exports NDVI of a march composite over Ethiopia.